nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

         Expected: All students whose name that starts with the letter `c` are shown in the student list.
 Lesson list will not be changed.
 No student shown if there is no student whose name starts with the letter `c`.
-An update message showing the number of students found will also be shown in the message box.<br>_note that both first and last name of the student will be checked, to see if the student's name consists the letter `c`._
+An update message showing the number of students found will also be shown in the message box.<br>_Note: both first and last name of the student will be checked, to see if the student's name consists the letter `c`._

     * Test case: `find Alex`<br>
         Expected: All students whose name consists of `Alex` are shown in the student list.
 Lesson list will not be changed.
 No student shown if there is no student whose name consists of `Alex`.
-An update message showing the number of students found will also be shown in the message box. <br>_note that both the first and last name of the student will be checked, to see if the student's name consists of `Alex`._
+An update message showing the number of students found will also be shown in the message box. <br>_Note: both the first and last name of the student will be checked, to see if the student's name consists of `Alex`._

     * Test case: `find -`, `find .`, `find '`<br>
       Expected: No student will be found since name should only contain alphanumeric characters and spaces.

+#### Rostering

+1. Rostering by `LESSON_INDEX`

+    * Prerequisites: List all students and lessons using the `list` command.
+Multiple `Students` and `Lessons` in the list with some `Students` already enrolled in some of the `Lessons`.
+For `LESSON_INDEX` used, it is within the number of existing `Lessons` found in TuitiONE.

+    * Test case: `roster 2`<br>
+        Expected: Only students who are enrolled in the lesson identified by the lesson index of `2` will be shown in the student list.
+The lesson list will be updated to show the lesson identified by the lesson index of `2`.
+No student or lesson shown if there is no student enrolled in the lesson identified by the lesson index of `2`.
+An update message showing the number and the name of the students who are enrolled in the lesson will also be shown in the message box.

+    * Test case: `roster a`, `roster -`, `roster LESSON_CODE`<br>
+        Expected: No roster will be applied.
+An error message will be shown in the message box, warning the user to follow the command format by using `LESSON_INDEX`.

+    * Test case: `roster 100` (a `LESSON_INDEX` that is larger than the number of `LESSONS`)
+        Expected: No roster will be applied.
+An error message will be shown in the message box, warning the user to only use valid `LESSON_INDEX`.

 #### Filtering

 1. Filtering by grade